Step 1: Accept The Diagnosis

 It then becomes crucial to gradually become more physically active; this further causes the apprehension and fear to diminish.

 While not every patient needs to see a psychotherapist as part of their TMS treatment, I find that the percentage of those that benefit from therapy is quite high.
-In my experience, I use this collaborative treatment model more than is cited in earlier books.
-(Dr. Sarno's) I try to tailor my referrals to an individual patient's personality and circumstances, which I learn during the initial consultation.
+In my experience, I use this collaborative treatment model more than is cited in earlier books. (e.g. Dr. Sarno's) I try to tailor my referrals to an individual patient's personality and circumstances, which I learn during the initial consultation.
+Most therapists work virtually, so proximity is less of an issue.

 If you see a psychotherapist in your area who is not familiar with TMS, suggest they learn more about this disorder via the web site, written materials, podcasts, and videos.